u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/reports.rst

 .. image:: reports/difference-between-MRR-and-ARR.png
   :align: center
-  :alt: Difference between MRR and ARR in Odoo Subscriptions
+  :alt: Difference between MRR and ARR in Thrive Bureau ERP Subscriptions

 - **Non-Recurring Revenue (NRR)**: NRR shows the revenue earned for everything else than subscription-based products or services.
 This includes gains of a rare or unique nature that are